libp2p/specs/webrtc/README.md

 ## Requirements

-- Loading a remote nodes certificate into ones browser trust-store is not an option, i.e. doesn't scale.
+- Loading a remote node's certificate into one's browser trust-store is not an option, i.e. doesn't scale.

 - No dependency on central STUN and/or TURN servers.